-Kaepernick, Eric Reid settle collusion lawsuits with NFL
+Kaepernick, Eric Reid settle collusion grievances with NFL

+Kaepernick, who hasn't played in the NFL since 2016, and Reid had filed collusion grievances against the league, saying they were blacklisted because of protests during the national anthem at games.

-NEW YORK (AP) — Colin Kaepernick and Eric Reid have settled collusion lawsuits against the NFL.
+NEW YORK (AP) — Colin Kaepernick and Eric Reid have settled collusion cases against the NFL.

+The league and Kaepernick’s lawyer sent out statements Friday saying that “the parties have decided to resolve the pending grievances” and that a confidentiality agreement would prevent either side from commenting further.

+It remains unclear if the NFL admitted wrongdoing or how much money Reid, Kapernick or others may have received.
+Considering the lost salary both players claimed and legal costs, the settlement could have climbed into the tens of millions.

 Most Read Sports Stories